gipi/blog/_posts/2016-08-04-ps2-protocol.md

     0 | 0 0 1 1 1 0 0 0 | 0 1

 that correspond to the ``1C`` hexdecimal value (binary ``00011100``).

+## FPGA

+TODO: build a receiver in verilog